Irrigation service paths

 Service-scoped / quote after inspection.

-Most upgrades are service-scoped because site conditions vary.
-We inspect access, pressure under flow, wiring, and existing system condition before quoting the cleanest upgrade path.
+Most upgrades are quoted after inspection because site conditions vary.
+We inspect access, pressure under flow, wiring, and existing system condition before quoting the cleanest upgrade plan.

 Upgrade when the same failure pattern repeats, when landscape changes make current layout inefficient, or when pressure/control limitations continue to drive waste and callbacks.